Down Home Cooking Chitterlings Recipe

-Chitterlings and Hog Maws have long been a southern favorite.
-Down south we also call them chitlins.
+Chitterlings and hog waws have long been a southern favorite.
+Down south we also like to call them "chitlins".
 Most often you will find southerners cooking up chitlins and hog maws during large family gatherings or holidays.
+I like to cook up a pot of chitlins on Christmas and New Years day.

 - 5 pounds frozen chitterlings